Rijn-Schelde-Verolme: Crisis in shipbuilding in Amsterdam

-In early December 1976 some outlines of the new restructuring plan of the Policy Commission Shipbuilding became clear.
-In the first year, the government would need to spend 435 million to compensate losses.
+In early December 1976, some outlines of the new restructuring plan of the Policy Commission Shipbuilding became clear.
+In the first year, the government need to spend 435 million to compensate for losses.
 In 5 years, 1.25 billion would be needed for modernization.
-4 billion would be needed for a social plan to prevent employees from getting fired, e.g. by early retirement, retraining, etc. On 16 December 1976 the commission agreed on the number of employees that would have to be reduced, and that nobody would be fired against his will.
-By December 1976 the 28,000 employees of RSV were facing a government plan for a 30% capacity reduction in the national shipbuilding industry.
+4 billion would be needed for a social plan to prevent employees from getting fired, e.g. by early retirement, retraining, etc. On 16 December 1976, the commission agreed on the number of employees that would have to be reduced, and that nobody would be fired against his will.
+By December 1976, the 28,000 employees of RSV were facing a government plan for a 30% capacity reduction in the national shipbuilding industry.
 It was expected to lead to a loss of 4,000 jobs at RSV.
-On 20 January 1977 the final plan of the commission was presented to the government.
+On 20 January 1977, the final plan of the commission was presented to the government.
 It envisioned the loss of 4,500 employees in the next 18 months.
 Meanwhile, the government should subsidize 75% of losses on new orders in the coming year, for up to 300 million a year.
-Half of these subsidies would be subordinated debt.
-The commission would judge every application for a subsidy on aspects like: investments, cooperation, social policy etc. before submitting it to the government.
+Half of these subsidies would be subordinated to debt.
+The commission would judge every application for a subsidy on aspects like investments, cooperation, social policy etc. before submitting it to the government.
 This way the commission could force shipbuilders to follow its plan.